peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 * Coin List Page
     * Errors reported for Duplicate IDs on the inputs 'date-found' and 'notes' in the Add Coin modal (see [here](images/HTML-DuplicateError.png)).
     Modified the HTML and associated route in the app.py file to use unique IDs.
 Repeated the test and no errors found.

+* My Collection Page
+    * Errors reported for Duplicate IDs on the inputs 'date-found' and 'notes' in the Edit Coin modal (see [here](images/HTML-DuplicateError.png)).
+    Modified the HTML and associated route in the app.py file to use unique IDs.
+Repeated the test and no errors found.

+* Wishlist Page
+    * Errors reported for Duplicate IDs on the inputs 'date-found' and 'notes' in the Add Coin modal (see [here](images/HTML-DuplicateError.png)).
+    Modified the HTML and associated route in the app.py file to use unique IDs.
+Repeated the test and no errors found.